Dancers: Nicole DeVicci and Christine McDowell

 DanceVisions, Inc. is a non-profit 501(c)(3) corporation co-founded by Margot Parsons in 1982.
 It has presented her work over the years and for seven years produced the highly acclaimed Dance on the Top Floor, an evening of dance featuring renowned ballet choreographers from Boston, Chicago, New York, Pennsylvania, and other states and for nine years produced Dancers at the Robsham, involving modern and ballet choreographers, dancers, and musicians from the Boston area.

-As DanceVisions, Inc. enters its 34th year, the Company continues to carry out its mission.
+As DanceVisions, Inc. celebrates its 35th year, the Company continues to carry out its mission.

 DanceVisions, Inc. is committed to producing original ballet-based choreography, to introducing audiences to established and new choreographers, and to providing performance opportunities to dancers and to collaborating with musicians and visual artists.